mbattur/spectral/_posts/2016-10-25-why-i-should-not-blog.md

 ---
 layout: page
-title: WHY I SHOULD NOT BLOG
+title: Why I Should Not Blog
 ---